Skip to content

 Poor conduct requires you to use a disciplinary procedure, and poor capability requires you to either use a capability or a performance management procedure.
 You must understand the differences between the two to deal with the issue of poor performance correctly and effectively.

-If you need help understanding the difference between conduct and capability when it comes to performance in England and Wales, our experienced employment lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-So call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding the difference between conduct and capability when it comes to performance in England and Wales, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced employment lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions